okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 How much money do agencies spend on the collection and maintainence of data that they hold?
-If they spend a great deal on a particular set of data, then it is highly likely that others would like access it.
+If they spend a great deal on a particular set of data, then it is highly likely that others would like to access it.

 This argument may be fairly susceptible to concerns of freeriding.
-The question you will need to respond to is, "Why should other people get information for free that is so expensive?".
-The answer is that the expense is aborbed by the public secotr to perform a particular function.
+The question you will need to respond to is, "Why should other people get information for free that is so expensive?"
+The answer is that the expense is absorbed by the public sector to perform a particular function.
 The cost of sending that data, once it has been collected, to a third party is approximately nothing.
 Therefore, they should be charged nothing.